 Architectural rendering of proposed Wake Forest Baptist Health Eye Institute

-- It is estimated that macular degeneration will affect more than 30 million people by 2020, roughly 10 percent of the population—a number that will certainly continue to rise.
+- Aging: With our aging population, it is estimated that macular degeneration will affect more than 30 million people by 2020, roughly 10 percent of the population, a number that will certainly rise.

-- Diabetes has reached epidemic proportions in the United States, and diabetic blindness continues to rise.
+- Diabetes: Diabetes has reached epidemic proportions in the United States, and diabetic blindness is on the rise.

 - Other eye diseases: Incidence of cataracts, glaucoma and other vision-threatening eye diseases are rapidly increasing in our country.

 Expanded space also affords continued growth of our research and educational programs ensuring new treatments and learnings.
 Over the past decade, we:

 - Doubled the size of our three-year residency program to four residents per year.

 - Started a fellowship program that now has four specialty training positions.

 - Continued to teach medical students — those who will become ophthalmologists and those who will pursue primary care and other disciplines but who will benefit from a basic knowledge of eye disorders.

 With a great and growing need for ophthalmic technicians who perform initial patient evaluations, we are partnering with the state community college system to design a certification and education program to include hands-on learning in our Eye Institute.
 To accommodate our current and future needs, our new Eye Institute will include a large teaching space with seating for up to 100, small education rooms and a surgical wet lab to enhance training opportunities.